 Let’s face it: Running shoes are not cheap.
-A good, high quality pair of running shoes from a reputable manufacturer will set you back at least $120, specially if they are running shoes for bad knees.
+A good, high quality pair of running shoes from a reputable website like Shoe Hero will set you back at least $120, specially if they are running shoes for bad knees.
 Nevertheless, it’s a good investment in terms of your health and fitness.
 But we can make that investment last longer by taking care of your shoes.

 Simply stated, if you take good care of your running shoes, they’ll take good care of your feet.
 But if you abuse your shoes, chances are they will wear out prematurely and lose its cushioning and protective properties, there are many long lasting sneakers that you can find online just do the proper research or hit the link above.

 Depending how well you take care of your shoes, they should last for a few hundred miles of running.
 Although the exact mileage varies from runner to runner, the shoes that last the longest are also well-maintained and never abused.

 Here are some common causes of shoe abuse and the corrective steps you can take:

 1. I’m always in a rush and just like to kick off my kicks.
 But, it hurts my feet.